osate/osate2/core/org.osate.help/html/plugins/latency.md

         across systems.
 -   **Partition output policy**.
 Used to reflect latency contribution by inter-partition communication due to different inter-communication policies in partitioned systems.
+    -   **Partition end (PE)**: assume that inter-partitions connections are available at the end of the partition whose task sends data.
+        If a task in partition A sends a data to a task in partition B, the later will receive the data in the same major frame if partition B is executed after partition A.
-    -   **Major Frame delayed (MF) \[default\]**: assume that inter-partitions connections are flushed/realized at the end of the major frame.
+    -   **Major frame delayed (MF) \[default\]**: assume that inter-partitions connections are flushed/realized at the end of the major frame.
 If a task in partition A sends a data to a task in partition B, the fresh data will be available only after completion of all remaining partitions, regardless the execution order of partition A or partition B.
-    -   **Partition End (PE)**: assume that inter-partitions connections are available at the end of the partition whose task sends data.
-        If a task in partition A sends a data to a task in partition B, the later will receive the data in the same major frame if partition B is executed after partition A.
--   **Worst-case processing time**: Users can choose between deadline and worst-case execution time as worst case processing time.
+-   **For worst-case processing time use**: Users can choose between deadline and worst-case execution time as worst case processing time.
 For best case we always use execution time.
     -   **Deadline (DL) \[default\]**: Deadline represents the worst-case completion time assuming the tasks are schedulable.
-    -   **Maximum Compute Execution Time (ET)**: Maximum compute execution time is useful when processing time is considered without resource scheduling.
+    -   **Maximum compute execution Time (ET)**: Maximum compute execution time is useful when processing time is considered without resource scheduling.
--   **Queuing latency on incoming ports**: Affects how the best case queuing delay is determined.
+-   **For best-case queuing latency on incoming ports**: Affects how the best case queuing delay is determined.
 For worst-case we always use full queue.
     -   **Assume empty queue (EQ) \[default\]**: No delay as the queue is assumed to be empty.